By Eric Vandenbroeck and co-workers

 account, the three scriptures we just mentioned originated at the end of the

-which Emperor Wu of the Han had designated as the southernmost of the five
+Emperor Wu of the Han had designated as the southernmost of the five sacred

-thus releasing themselves from their formal association with the heaven of
+themselves from their formal association with the heaven of Great Clarity

-Great Clarity (still causing confusion among many present day scholars).
-The
+(still causing confusion among many present day scholars).
+The main study of

-qi (Token for the Agreement of the Three According to the Book of Changes).
-The
+the Agreement of the Three According to the Book of Changes).
+The earliest

-earliest known mention of this seminal work in association with waidan dates from around 500 CE.
+known mention of this seminal work in association with waidan dates from around

 What we know today